Understanding Financial Aid

 It’s easy to enroll in a plan and make convenient payments throughout the semester!

-- Visit the Nelnet website
+- Access the website Nelnet

 - Create an account